 Budget lacks vision, offers no growth prospects: Oppn in LS

-Opposition today criticised the general budget as one lacking in vision and offering no growth prospects, as it again targeted Prime Minister Narendra Modi saying he "followed" Pakistan in deciding on demonetisation and launching a surgical strike "on our own people".
+Opposition on Wednesday criticised the general budget as one lacking in vision and offering no growth prospects, as it again targeted Prime Minister Narendra Modi saying he "followed" Pakistan in deciding on demonetisation and launching a surgical strike "on our own people".

 Congress leader Veerappa Moily initiated the debate in Lok Sabha on the Union Budget 2017-18 in which he picked holes in the government's economic policy and targeted Modi over a host of issues, like in the past few days.